By Mike Loughrin, CEO for Transformance Advisors

 - Costs are certainly important to all levels of leadership.
 However, chances are they care or are held accountable to other metrics as well; like safety, quality, engagement, and customer satisfaction.
 If you’re working through a project, are you able to find opportunities other than cost?
 If so, measure and improve those opportunities using a kaizen blitz event or A3 process.

 - Once the project is completed and successful, you can create a kaizen report out on your project.
 The key is to engage the cross functional team in the report out.
 You can show the before and after pictures and improvements.
 I tend to focus on quality or safety first in my presentation; cost comes later.
-This may help leadership recognize that a lot of metrics can be improved when you have a cross functional team working together in a lean project.
+This may help leadership recognize a lot of metrics can be improved when you have a cross functional team working together in a Lean project.

 - In a nutshell, ensure your efforts are aligned with overall organizational objectives.
 Randomly choosing projects, particularly with cost cutting as the objective, often results in increasing costs in another area.
 For example, reducing the time spent on an operation which is constrained by a subsequent operation simply creates more wait time.